 A Special Eventis an occurrence of limited duration, typically between one day and a few weeks, which take place on specifically defined locations.
 Examples include large cultural, sport, entertainment, religious and other festivals, conferences and trade fairs.
 In the entertainment industry, theatrical productions may run for considerably longer.

-Note: video links often incorporate audio circuits for sound programme transmission.

 For further technical characteristics (powers, antenna gains, etc.) refer to ERC Report 38[9] (video links) or ERC Report 42[10] (audio links)

 Channel estimates for casual OB operations are given per routine event/single broadcaster